 If you ever suspect another outage, here are the official tools to check first:

-Is ChatGPT Still a Reliable option?
+Is ChatGPT Still a Reliable Option?

 Despite this outage, ChatGPT remains one of the most stable AI platforms on the web.